Portland Personal Injury Lawyer

 Contact our firm today by calling 503.245.5677 for a free consultation.

-Statute of Limitations for Personal Injury Lawsuits
+Statute of Limitations for Personal Injury Claims in Oregon

 Each state has strict deadlines for filing a personal injury lawsuit and things are no different here in the Beaver State.
 According to Oregon Revised Statutes section 12.110, these deadlines include: